-In this series, we are going to explain the most curious matters about the lumbar disk hernia based on the information provided by Assoc.
-Dr. Hayati Aygün, M.D., Specialist of Orthopedics and Traumatology during his appearance in the TV show called “Sağlıklı Günler” (Healthy Days).
+In this series, we are going to explain the most curious matters about the lumbar disk hernia based on the information provided by Prof. Dr. Hayati Aygün, M.D., Specialist of Orthopedics and Traumatology during his appearance in the TV show called “Sağlıklı Günler” (Healthy Days).

 We would like to begin the series by giving “a general perspective on the lumbar disk hernia treatment.”

 Prof. Dr. Hayati Aygün, M.D., Specialist of Spinal Surgeries says that the lumbar disk hernia, particularly in this age, is among the top-five list of common musculoskeletal system diseases affecting connective and cartilage tissues.
 Prof. Dr. Hayati Aygün, M.D., states that this connective and cartilage tissue condition may emerge not only as lumbar disk hernia but also as cervical disk or back hernia.
 He also underlines that the second-most common condition of hernia is observed around the neck area However, we will exclusively focus on the lumbar disk hernia treatment in this series.
 Prof. Dr. Hayati Aygün M.D., Specialist of Orthopedics and Traumatology defines the low-back hernia as follows: “The low-back spine consists of various bones, joints and cartilage tissues.
 The lumbar disk hernia is a type of disease that emerges due to the pressure caused by the nerves passing through the area, as well as the spinal cord, resulting from the damage suffered by the cartilage tissues within this complex structure.”